Everything About Lamu Island - Kenya's Indian Ocean Paradise

 For those seeking a more peaceful and less crowded beach holiday experience in Kenya, particularly when contrasted with the busier and more developed central and southern coastal areas, Lamu Island is a highly recommended destination.

-Where Is Lamu Island Located?
+Where is Lamu Island located?

 Lamu is a town, port, and island located in the Indian Ocean off the East African coast, approximately 150 miles (241 km) to the north-northeast of Mombasa.
 It is governed as a part of Kenya.
 The port is situated on the southeastern coast of the island.
 Having once been a colony under Persian and later Zanzibari influence, Lamu Island was a significant trading hub for gold, spices, and slaves, rivaling Mombasa until the late 19th century.